tony-shifflett/lessonOne/README.md

 #### Sources Tab

-Let's start with the **sources** tab as it contains all the files and supporting assets that have been delivered to your browswer in order to view the web site.
+Let's start with the **sources** tab as it contains all the files and supporting assets that have been delivered to your browser in order to view the web site.

 What we see are the **index.html**. **styles.css** and **app.js** files.